Kathy Moore is not your typical seagoing cowboy, and not just for the obvious reason that she’s not a boy at all.

 And when she married an Arkansan and moved from Seattle to Little Rock, she found another place to put her experience and expertise to use.
 The late 1970s saw an influx of Laotian refugees to Arkansas.
 These families needed help learning a new language and figuring out their place in a landscape entirely new to them.
 Kathy volunteered, eventually helping 20 families enroll their children in school, get driver’s licenses and find jobs.
 Kathy and her husband took one family into their own home.
 The daughters, one three and the other just four months old when they moved in, are now adults and remain close to Kathy today.
 Busy with her work with Lao families, Kathy didn’t even realize the same Heifer Project for which she volunteered in her youth was now headquartered in her new hometown.
 She made the connection during an international-themed street fair where she spotted a Heifer booth and stopped by to share her story about her trip to Japan.

-She also helps process donations so Heifer International can continue its mission.
-Mustering enthusiasm for her work is never very hard for Kathy because she knows that what she does is truly helpful to people in need.
+Though now retired, during her time at Heifer International she also helped process donations so the organization could continue its mission.
+Mustering enthusiasm for the work was never very hard for Kathy because she knew it was truly helpful to people in need.
 In the summer of 1958, Kathy said, “my mindset was that I wanted to help people get out of those desperate situations.
 I’m still going through it.
 The same thing that helped then, helps now: farming, a sustainable life."